Life Insurance Lawyer Serving Illinois

 Try to file your claim as soon after the insured’s death as possible to expedite processing.
 Working with a IL life insurance lawyer can ensure that your claim is filed timely and correctly and that the process goes as smoothly as possible.

-Unfortunately, there is no nationwide database that lists every single life insurance policyholder.
-If you believe that a loved one may have had a life insurance policy, investigate by contacting their employer to ask about benefits, looking through their paperwork for life insurance documents, and reviewing their bank statements for evidence of life insurance premium payments.
+Unfortunately, there is no public record of insurance policyholders.
+If you believe that a loved one may have had a life insurance policy, investigate by contacting their employer to ask about group life insurance, looking through their paperwork for life insurance information, and reviewing their bank statements for evidence of life insurance premium payments.

 Sure!
-There are no rules against a beneficiary sharing the death benefits with their siblings if the insured listed only one of their children as the beneficiary.
+There are no rules against a beneficiary sharing their death benefit with their siblings if the insured listed only one of their children as the beneficiary.

 Yes, if there is suspicion that the change was made fraudulently or under duress, or if the change was made in defiance of a court order.

 Everyone may change life insurance beneficiaries while they are alive as long as they are of sound mind and not under duress, and not subject to a court order.

 Yes.
 There can be some confusion over who is entitled to what when an insured gets divorced or remarried because state law varies.
 An experienced life insurance lawyer can help you understand your rights as the deceased’s spouse or former spouse.

 Maybe.
 It depends on the circumstances causing the lapse or termination of the policy.

 If the lapse was not the fault of the insured, you may still receive a death benefit.
 Examples of this include when the insured does not receive the required notices and when the insured is not given the conversion forms by their employer.
 Every situation is different, so it’s best to talk to a Illinois life insurance lawyer so they can directly address the specific policy in question.